 A good quality roasting pan that will fit ANY size turkey will be a good investment that you will never regret.
-I like a good quality metal pan with a roasting rack that can be scrubbed properly.
+I like a good-quality metal pan with a roasting rack that can be scrubbed properly.
 The roasting rack will help the turkey stay above the juices that fall and help the turkey cook more evenly.
 I do not use a non-stick pan.
 Especially if you use the pan on the stove to make gravy after the turkey is cooked.

 Use a meat thermometer

 Remove the plastic popper that is supposed to pop out when the turkey is done.
 It is better and more accurate to take the temperature of the turkey with a meat thermometer.
-The temperature should read 165 degrees in the thigh of the turkey.
+The temperature should read 165 degrees F. in the thigh of the turkey.

-This is a heavy duty bag large enough to hold a turkey and the brine mixture well.
+This is a heavy-duty bag large enough to hold a turkey and the brine mixture well.

 Container With Lid

 I found a rectangular container with a lid that fits any size turkey and also fits well in my refrigerator.
-This container is only used for meat marinating.
-I sanitize it after every use and store it away and don’t use it for anything else.
+The turkey must remain refrigerated while it in the brine.
+This container helps prevent leaks in the refrigerator.

 I place the brine bag in the bin first then place the turkey into the brine bag.
 Next, I mix the brine solution in a pitcher, then I slowly pour the brine mixture into the bag with the turkey.
 Make sure to cover the entire turkey with the mixture.